CES gadget show: How watching TV will change in the 2020s

 Companies will also test different pricing models in 2020, as they try to figure out how and how much consumers will be willing to pay.
 Is there a limit to how many services consumers will pay for?
 Will they adapt to separate prices with and without ads?
 Or will they flock to free services like Tubi, even if they lack original movies and TV shows?

-Kevin Westcott, who heads Deloitte’s U.S. telecommunication, media and entertainment consulting business, said consumers are getting more choices and shows than ever, just as new technologies such as high-quality TV displays and faster 5G cellular networks come along.
+Kevin Westcott, who heads Deloitte’s U.S. telecommunication, media and entertainment consulting business, notes that consumers are getting more choices and shows than ever, just as new technologies such as high-quality TV displays and faster 5G cellular networks come along.

 The downside?
-“Too much choice and too much technological change all at one time could slow down people so they stick with what they have,” he said.
+“Too much choice and too much technological change” at once, he said, which could make viewers wary of new options, he said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.